 4. You might get a better deal.

-Competition being what it is, and with variables ever-changing, it never hurts to compare rates and policies.
-You might find a lower cost and/or better coverage, so it pays to shop.
+Given the competitive insurance industry environment, and with variables ever-changing, it never hurts to compare rates and policies.
+You might find lower cost and/or better coverage with another carrier, so it pays to shop.

-It can pay to shop car insurance around and compare coverage costs every 6 months.
+It can certainly be worth your while to shop around for car insurance and compare coverage costs every 6 months.
 You might be surprised at how much you can save.
 Shop car insurance around is quick and easy when you use Einsurance online.